Immersion: The #1 Tool for ASL Educators

 Like teachers of any subject, great ASL teachers are always looking for ways to improve their instruction.
 Some implement new technology, while others flip the classroom.
 But finding the right way to improve your class can be difficult—there are a lot of tips and tricks out there for teaching ASL.

-As an ASL educator at Brigham Young University and member of the GoReact ASL team, I recently shared my #1 tip for teaching ASL in a blog post.
+As an ASL educator at Brigham Young University and member of the GoReact ASL team, I recently shared my #1 tip for teaching ASL in a blog post: Immersion from the Beginning: The #1 Tip for Successful ASL 101 Teaching.

 From Part 1 of this series: “Every semester, the first week of classes always provides me a scenic view of unblinking red eyes staring at me.
 Those red-eyed students are afraid to miss anything, so their eyes are glued on me, hawking down every sign I make.
 I have learned through experience that it is always better to not use my voice when I teach ASL.
 And though the red-eyes might tell me otherwise, I know that after a few weeks, those eyes will start adjusting and will know when to look and when to take a break.”